jigx-com/jigx-docs-examples/docs/Components/segmented-control.md

 :::::

 :::::ExpandableHeading
-### Segmented-control using state&#x20;
+### Segmented-control using state

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example demonstrates how to configure the `entity-field` and `form` component state to display the relevant content based on the segment tapped.
-The value entered in the `form` when the *Email*** **segment is displayed is used to generate a PDF and share it via email.
+The value entered in the `form` when the *Email* segment is displayed is used to generate a PDF and share it via email.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Bh2ApSeAzFg1cn7wN_ef4-20250331-134936.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Bh2ApSeAzFg1cn7wN_ef4-20250331-134936.gif" size="66" width="536" height="1080" position="center" caption="Segmented-control using state" alt="Segmented-control using state"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Bh2ApSeAzFg1cn7wN_ef4-20250331-134936.gif" size="66" position="center" caption="Segmented-control using state" alt="Segmented-control using state"}
 :::
 ::::